The Crunchyroll anime awards slid into the world back in January 2017. Making it almost 6+ years old.

 So why talk about the Crunchyroll anime awards now?

-After all – it’s been running for almost 3 years and it’s no secret in the anime community online.
+After all – its been running for well over 3 years and it’s no secret in the anime community online.
 And CR announced their upcoming awards the other day.

 On the surface it seems to do a lot of GOOD: